Round 1:Online Coding round on HackerEarth(60 min)

 - Focus on DP and Binary tree as most of the questions asked in interviews in my campus as well as many other interview experiences that I have read, were from it.

-- Be through with your projects and your role in it.
+- Be thorough with your projects and your role in it.
 If you aren’t confident with one, don’t include it in your resume

 - Whatever you answer, answer it confidently.
 Always speak out whenever you are answering a question on a paper.
 Interviewers often look more for right approach than a perfect answer.